opengovsg/postmangovsg-guide/campaign-guide/quick-start/telegram-bot/README.md

 1. Start messaging BotFather ([https://telegram.me/BotFather](https://telegram.me/BotFather)) on Telegram and then type `/start`.
 2. You’ll see a list of commands that help you create, edit, and manage your bots.
 Since it’s your first time, type `/newbot`.
 3. After giving the `/newbot` command, you get to pick a name and username for your bot.
 The name is what your users will see the bot as in their contact list and the username is how they’ll find it.
 4. With that done, you’ll be given your bot’s API token.
-The API token is how Telegram knows the message you send through PostmanSG is associated with this particular bot.
+The API token is how Telegram knows the message you send through Postman is associated with this particular bot.
 Every bot has its own API token, and you shouldn’t share it with anyone or they could hijack your bot.
 5. Keep the `t.me/[your bot name]` link that is the link that you will be sending out to your recipient to subscribe to your bot.